Marches and strikes rattle Catalonia amid separatist anger, disrupting commerce and tourism in northeast Spain | The Japan Times

 BARCELONA, SPAIN – Masses of flag-waving demonstrators demanding Catalonia’s independence and the release from prison of separatist leaders jammed downtown Barcelona on Friday as the northeastern Spanish region endured its fifth straight night of unrest.

-Chaotic scenes of violence erupted after more than half a million protesters, including families with children, marched in the Catalan capital, according to local police.
-Many were clad in pro-independence flags and shouted “Independence!” and “Freedom for political prisoners!”
+Violence erupted after more than half a million protesters, including families with children, marched in the Catalan capital.
+Many were clad in independence flags and shouted “Independence!” and “Freedom for political prisoners!”

 Some of them had walked for three days in five massive “freedom marches” from towns across the region.
 They converged on Barcelona, a city of 1.6 million people, and joined students and workers who also took to the streets during a 24-hour general strike.

-But at night, police resorted again to rubber bullets and for the first time used tear gas and water cannons to repel masked youths hurling cobblestones and flammable bottles, building barricades and setting dozens of bonfires with large garbage bins.
+But at night, police resorted again to rubber bullets and for the first time used tear gas and water cannons to repel masked youths hurling cobblestones and flaming bottles, building barricades and setting dozens of fires in large garbage bins.

-Around 400 people, roughly half of them police officers, have been injured, according to regional and central authorities, and 128 arrested since separatist sentiment surged Monday when the Supreme Court gave lengthy prison terms to nine separatist politicians and activists.
+Around 400 people, roughly half of them police officers, have been injured, according to regional and central authorities, and 128 arrested since separatist sentiment surged after the Supreme Court gave lengthy prison terms to nine separatist politicians and activists on Monday.
 The nine had led a 2017 push for independence that triggered Spain’s deepest political crisis in decades.

 On Friday, the huge displays of support were mostly peaceful, but protesters and police battled for control of Barcelona’s center after protesters circled the gates of the national police headquarters.
 As clashes with police escalated, the chaos spread to other areas of the Catalan capital.